Ethical Principles and Publication Policy

 The process of evaluating the International Journal of Nature and Life Sciences is carried out with the principle of double-sided blind refereeing.
 Reviewers cannot communicate directly with the authors, and the reviews and comments are shared through the journal management system.
 In this process, the review forms and the referee comments on the full texts are sent to the author (s) through the editor.
 In this context, the reviewers who evaluate the study for the International Journal of Nature and Life Sciences are expected to have the following ethical responsibilities:

- If the referee thinks he/she is facing a conflict of interest during the evaluation process, he/she should refuse to review the study and inform the journal editor.
+3. If the reviewer discovers a conflict of interest during the review, they must reject the review and inform the journal editor.

 If you encounter an unethical situation or content in the International Journal of Nature and Life Sciences, please report it to ijnls@yahoo.com